percona/pmm/docs/reference/ui/log_in.md

 To log in to PMM:
 {.power-number}

-1. Start a web browser and in the address bar enter the server name or IP address of the PMM server host.
+1. Start a web browser and in the address bar enter the server name or IP address of the PMM Server host.

 2. The page loads showing the PMM login screen.